v1a0/sqllex/docs/README.md

 <div style="text-align: center">
 <h1> Welcome to the Sqllex Documentation! 👋</h1>
 <br>
-Here you can find some explanations and examples of Sqllex ORM <br>
+Here you can find some explanations and examples for Sqllex ORM <br>
 </div><br>